-3.1 Economic Climate
+3.1 Context

 The financial performance of the Council is set against a background of continuing significant financial challenges, due to reductions in funding from Central Government along with cost pressures within services and continued volatility in respect of business rates income.
-This position is likely to continue until at least 2020/21, in particular in respect of government funding, which will see Revenue Support Grant dropping from £2.652M in 2016/17 to nil by 2020/21.
-In addition, there is still uncertainty surrounding the proposed move to 100% business rates retention, and how the outcome of the Government's Fair Funding review will impact on the Council after 2020.
+This position is likely to continue until at least 2021/22, in particular in respect of government funding, which will see Revenue Support Grant dropping from £1.605M in 2017/18 to nil by 2020/21.
+In addition, there is still much uncertainty surrounding the proposed move to 75% business rates retention, and how the outcome of the Government's Fair Funding review will impact on the Council from around 2020 onwards.

-Whilst the Council has a balanced budget for 2017/18 without drawing on Balances, the prospects for the following three years (2018-2021) are not as healthy.
-The Medium Term Financial Strategy is projecting savings requirements totaling just over £2.1M by 2020/21.
-A range of savings options have already been identified and are actively being investigated to go towards meeting these savings requirements, although more work is still needed.
-As a result plans have already been put in place to identify more savings or income generation opportunities and these will be developed and taken forward as part of the forthcoming 2018/19 budget setting process.
+Whilst the Council has balanced its budget for 2018/19 without drawing on Balances, the prospects for the following three years (2019-2022) are not as healthy.
+The Medium Term Financial Strategy projects an estimated annual budget deficit rising to just over £2.4M by 2021/22.
+Indicative savings options have been identified and are being developed to go towards meeting that deficit, although more work is still needed.
+Contingency plans are being developed to identify more savings or income generation opportunities, for consideration as part of the forthcoming 2019/20 budget setting process and beyond.